shinaaaa/application_android/README.md

 Actually, It made for a university contest.

-So, It is vary sloppy.
+So, It is vary cheesy.

 It is use Json with Okhttp3.